Breeding behaviour of birds: Territory

 Males initiate the breeding season by claiming a territory sufficient to provide food for their young, though this varies by territory type.
-Territories range from 90 cm² to several kilometers in diameter, depending on the species.
+Territories range from 90 cm² to several kilometres in diameter, depending on the species.
 Pair formation occurs within the territory, and nests are often, but not always, built there.

 Males aggressively defend their territory, primarily through song to signal occupancy.
 Physical fights are rare and seldom result in injury or death.
 An exception is the European robin, which fiercely defends its territory, sometimes leading to severe injury or death.

-Common murres have the smallest territories, laying a single egg on a cliff ledge with just a few centimeters of space.
+Common murres have the smallest territories, laying a single egg on a cliff ledge with just a few centimetres of space.
 Despite their 42 cm body length, pairs can nest at a density of 20 per m².

 Habitat selection

 Not all habitats are equally suitable for nesting.
 Evolutionarily, habitats that support higher offspring survival enhance fitness.
-Birds initially target optimal sites, but high density can reduce a habitat's quality, making it comparable to less desirable sites.
+Birds initially target optimal sites, but high density can reduce habitat quality, making it comparable to less desirable sites.
 Poorer habitats support fewer pairs, leading to higher nest density in better habitats, balancing overall quality.
-For example, in a European herring gull colony on Newfoundland's Great Island, rocky ledges (10% of the area but hosting 22% of the population) are preferred, with gulls laying more eggs and chicks growing faster than in meadows or grassy slopes.
+For example, in an American herring gull colony on Newfoundland's Great Island, rocky ledges (10% of the area but hosting 22% of the population) are preferred, with gulls laying more eggs and chicks growing faster than in meadows or on grassy slopes.
 However, high density increases chick mortality, resulting in similar breeding success across habitats (about half the fledglings per egg laid).